CakeDC/users/README.md

 	Users.roles

 Optional array of user roles if you need it.
-This is not activly used by the plugin by default.
+This is not actively used by the plugin by default.

 	Users.sendPassword